Upstatement/craft-starter/README.md

 2. Run `./bin/start` to start the Craft backend / static build server
 3. Open the `Local` URL that appears below `[Browsersync] Access URLs:` in your browser (https://localhost:3000/)

 To modify front-end stuff, you should be working out of the `static` directory for styles & JavaScript and the `templates` directory for Twig markup.
-Read more about using Twig with Craft [here](https://docs.craftcms.com/v3/dev/twig-primer.html#three-types-of-twig-tags).
+Read more about [using Twig with Craft](https://docs.craftcms.com/v3/dev/twig-primer.html#three-types-of-twig-tags).

 When you're ready to stop, type `Control-C` to kill the server and export the schema